 The park is the largest and most popular green space in East London, attracting around 12 million visitors a year.
-It is famous for hosting Lovebox and other popular festivals and events.
+It is famous for hosting popular festivals and events.

 The Park is adjacent to London Fields and the Queen Elizabeth II Olympic Park, and is bordered by the Regent's and Hertford Union Canals.
 It is found a 10-15 minute walk from Mile End and Bethnal Green tube stations.

 The Park was built to provide recreation space for the working classes who lived in the overcrowded and unsanitary East End during Victorian times.